JeremyCaron/vscode-csharp-format-usings/README.md

 ## Features

-* Sorts usings in alphabetical order.
-Doubles will be removed automatically. - *Comes from CSharpSortUsings*
+* Sorts usings in alphabetical order and removes duplicates.
-* Triggered via context menu or "Format Usings" command.
+* Triggered via context menu or "Organize Usings" command.
-* Remove unnecessary usings.
-* Specify the number of empty lines before using statements, such as between licenses, authors info and usings statements.
-* Specify the number of empty lines between using statements and code blocks.
+* Removes unnecessary usings (enabled by default but can be disabled).
+* Offers multiple configurable settings for formatting the usings section, see "Extension Settings" below.

 ## Bug fixes:

-* Now correctly removes unused usings when ALL of a classes usings are unnecessary
+* (v1.0.0) Now correctly removes unused usings when ALL of a classes usings are unnecessary.
-* Now correctly removes unused usings when there are extra blank lines between namespace groups (this was previously causing the wrong lines to be removed from the source file)
+* (v1.0.0) Now correctly removes unused usings when there are extra blank lines between namespace groups (this was previously causing the wrong lines to be removed from the source file).
+* (v1.0.1) Fixed editor jumpiness when running "Organize Usings" on a file that needs no changes.

 ## Extension Settings